-The National Master Agreement (NMA), between UPS and the Teamsters expires Aug.
-1, 2023.
-The NMA covers U.S. members, and addresses topics such as wages, healthcare coverage and pension.
+The National Master Agreement (NMA) covers U.S. members, and addresses topics such as wages, healthcare coverage and pension.

 SUPPLEMENTS Before bargaining begins on the National Master Agreement (NMA), UPS and the Teamsters begin negotiations for more than 40 supplements and riders that cover specific areas of the country and address local topics, such as route bidding, vacation selection and optional holidays.

-NEGOTIATIONS BEGIN During the 2023 negotiations, UPS and the Teamsters will negotiate a range of topics, such as pay and benefits, work rules, seniority rights, grievance procedures, time off, and safety, among others.
+NEGOTIATIONS BEGIN During the 2023 negotiations, UPS and the Teamsters negotiated a range of topics, such as pay and benefits, work rules, seniority rights, grievance procedures, time off, and safety, among others.

 STRIKE AUTHORIZATION Typically, during the negotiations process, the union asks its members to vote to authorize a strike.
 Union members usually vote yes, but this does not reflect a breakdown in negotiations or mean a strike will occur.